-As co-chair of the Labor and Employment Law Group at Connolly Gallagher, Matt Boyer provides legal counsel and litigation services on a broad range of employment law issues.
+As co-chair of the labor and employment group, Matt provides legal counsel and litigation services on a broad range of employment law issues.
 His employment practice includes compliance counseling, employment discrimination litigation, drafting and enforcement of employment agreements and restrictive covenants, internal investigations, and employment-related mediations.
-He has been recognized by Chambers USA, Super Lawyers, The American Lawyer, Martindale-Hubbell, and Delaware Today.

 Matt also works closely with the firm’s Government Law Group in defending Delaware State agencies and municipalities in high-profile litigation.
 Most recently, he assisted in successfully defending the City of Rehoboth Beach in a voting rights challenge to a referendum election that authorized a $52 million bond issuance for the construction of a new municipal building and ocean outfall project.
 The City’s referendum was upheld by the Third Circuit Court of Appeals in Nichols v.
 The City of Rehoboth Beach, 836 F.3d 275 (3d Cir.
 2016).
 Previously, Matt was part of the team that successfully defended the State of Delaware before the United States Supreme Court in an original jurisdiction action brought by New Jersey that challenged Delaware’s sovereignty over the Delaware River within its historic Twelve-Mile Circle.
 New Jersey v.
 Delaware, 552 U.S. 597 (2008).